AlienMan1053/spring26-game-jam/README.md

 ## Rules and Guidelines
 1. You are encouraged to brainstorm / begin work sooner!
 2. Teams are optional but recommended (2-4 people)
    - You can recruit members from other departments!
-(You might want artists or musicians...)
+(Do you want original art, music, sound design...?)
 6. 2D games only
 7. Following the theme is optional
 8. Use of AI is allowed as long as you disclose it